keithalewis/math/ums.md

 cash flows are more important.
 The Fundamental Theorem of Asset Pricing puts geometric constraints on arbitrage-free prices given cash flows.

 Trading strategies create synthetic market instruments.
 If a perfect hedge exists, it is determined by the Fréchet derivative of the option value with respect to price.
 The Simple Unified Model assumes every hedge has only a finite number of trades, as is the case in the real world.
 This implies perfect hedges do not, in general, exist.

+The SUM specifies a rigorous mathematical model that can be taught at the master's level.
-Work remains to better manage the risk of this market reality.
+Work remains for future researchers to better manage the risk of this market reality.
-The SUM specifies a rigorous model using relatively simple mathematics.

 ## Preamble

 This section reviews the mathematics required for the SUM with a view to how it relates to classical Black-Scholes/Merton machinery.
-We do not require Brownian motion, the Ito calculus, or partial differential equations.

 The SUM does not involve probability.
 As Ross showed, the Fundamental Theorem of Asset Pricing is a geometric result.
 We assume a sample space and filtration, but do not require a probability measure.
+We do not require Brownian motion, the Ito calculus, or partial differential equations.

 If an algebra $\AA$ of sets on $\Omega$ is finite then the atoms of the algebra form a partition of $\Omega$ and a function $X\colon\Omega\to\RR$ is measurable with